cfengine/documentation/reference/promise-types/packages.markdown

 #### package_verify_command

-**Description**: Command to verify the correctness of an installed package
+**Description:** Command to verify the correctness of an installed package

 If available, this is a command to verify an already installed package.
 It is required only when `package_policy` is verify.